zivalx/SemantiCore/docs/QUICK_START.md

 # Quick Start Guide

-Get up and running with Semantic Mapper in 10 minutes.
+Get up and running with SemantiCore in 10 minutes.

 ---